Appuxif/ferry_parser_/README.md

 run application:
 `$ python parser.py`

-user your own google spreadsheet credentials to access the tables
+use your own google spreadsheet credentials to access the tables